JonasProgrammer/docker-machine-driver-hetzner/README.md

 ## Options

 - `--hetzner-api-token`: **required**.
 Your project-specific access token for the Hetzner Cloud API.
 - `--hetzner-image`: The name of the Hetzner Cloud image to use, see [Images API](https://docs.hetzner.cloud/#resources-images-get) for how to get a list  (defaults to `ubuntu-16.04`).
 - `--hetzner-server-type`: The type of the Hetzner Cloud server, see [Server Types API](https://docs.hetzner.cloud/#resources-server-types-get) for how to get a list (defaults to `cx11`).
 - `--hetzner-server-location`: The location to create the server in, see [Locations API](https://docs.hetzner.cloud/#resources-locations-get) for how to get a list.
 **NOTICE: Beware that Hetzner does not reject invalid location names at the time of writing this; instead, a seemingly random location is chosen.
 Double check both the option value's spelling and the newly created server to make sure the desired location was chosen indeed.**
 - `--hetzner-existing-key-path`: Use an existing (local) SSH key instead of generating a new keypair.
 - `--hetzner-existing-key-id`: **requires `--hetzner-existing-key-path`**.
 Use an existing (remote) SSH key instead of uploading the imported key pair, see [SSH Keys API](https://docs.hetzner.cloud/#resources-ssh-keys-get) for how to get a list
+- `--hetzner-user-data`: Cloud-init based User data

 #### Existing SSH keys